Russia prohibits passenger flights from / to Georgia

 The Ministry of Transport of Russia mentions that the decision is legitimate, requiring safety and security in aviation.
 But Georgia's duty to the State ATM Corporation in Russia for air navigation services was also discussed.

-The ministry says the ban on two Georgian airlines - Georgian Airways and MyWay Airlines - will be lifted after it receives the security of flight security.
-The two companies will be subject to an audit of Russian officials.
-And let's not forget about the debt, which has to be paid in full.
-The Georgian aviation authorities were informed about this decision.
+The ministry says the ban on flying two Georgian airlines - Georgian Airways and MyWay Airlines - will be lifted after it receives a flight safety guarantee.
+The two companies will be subject to an audit by Russian officials.
+And let's not forget the debt, which must be paid in full.
+The Georgian aviation authorities were informed of this decision.

 In our opinion, the decision is strictly political and follows protests against a Russian official and against Russia.